 - Open Settings.

-- Go to the following Settings page:
+- Go to the Personalization > Taskbar.

+Alternatively, you can apply a Registry tweak.
 This can be done as follows.

 - Open Registry Editor.

 HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Advanced.
 You can access the desired Registry key with one click.

 - If you don't have such a key, then just create it.